Nurses Have an Ethical Obligation to Demand Accountability for ICE Violence

 These events last week underscore the struggle over whether people have a right to choose to end their lives and who should decide that.
 It’s also why we are very pleased to highlight this important topic in the current issue of AJN.

-In “Assisted Suicide/Aid in Dying: What Is the Nurse’s Role?”, ethicist Ann Hamric and colleagues report on […]
+In “Assisted Suicide/Aid in Dying: What Is the Nurse’s Role?”, ethicist Ann Hamric and colleagues report on a […]

 AJN in November: Preeclampsia Management, Health Conditions Associated with Military Service, More